ginozambe/AIToolHub/README.md

 #### Disclaimer:

-Run main.py file via the terminal "streamlit run main.py" to use the app locally.
+- Run main.py file via the terminal "streamlit run main.py" to use the app locally.
+- If the streamlit app needs "waking up" due to inactivity.
+Follow instructions then come back a minute or two later to use.